 - Whisk the milk and pudding until the pudding thickens.
 Whisk in the vanilla extract.

 - Fold in the whipped topping.
-Add 1 3/4 cups of crushed vanilla wafers to the pudding.
+Chop the vanilla wafers into pieces.
+Then, add 1 3/4 cups to the pudding.

-- Coat the chopped bananas with lemon juice and let them drain.
-Stir the bananas into the pudding mixture.
+- Chop the bananas into pieces and place them in a bowl.
+Add the lemon juice and stir to coat them.
+Then, drain off any excess lemon juice and stir the bananas into the pudding mixture.
 If using marshmallows or pecans, add them and stir to mix.

 - Sprinkle the last 1/4 cup of crushed vanilla wafers over the pudding.
 Garnish with extra cookies.
 Serve cold.